Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Menagerie Coast/Nicodranas.md

 **Government:** The city is ruled by Marquis Zhafe Uludan, who maintains his position through his family's ties with the [[Dwendalian Empire]].

-**Defense:** A respectable army remains stationed within Nicodranas to dissuade empire foolishness.
-Zhelezo mingle with small squads of imperial Crownsguard.
+**Defense:** A respectable army remains stationed within Nicodranas to dissuade empire foolishness. [[Zhelezo]] mingle with small squads of imperial [[Crownsguard]].
 Powerful nobles and diplomats also keep hired swords and guards.

 **Commerce:** The [[Dwendalian Empire]] is Nicodranas's primary foreign trade partner, and Nicodranas is renowned as a city where foreign travelers can find respite and entertainment.